Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-cloud-foundry-service-sample/README.md

 ## Getting started

-### Environment setup
+### Environment checklist
-We need to ensure that this [environment setup][environment-setup] is completed before the run.
+We need to ensure that this [environment checklist][ready-to-run-checklist] is completed before the run.

 ### Pre-reqs:  Create required service instances in Cloud Foundry
 Before you can create any service instances, you'll need to create a resource group on Azure.
 Then you'll reference that